Or any modern year we are all now living! Lets promote free range kids.

 All of these 6 Ways to Promote “Free Range” Kids in 2018 ideas are intertwined and build on each other.
 Some of the topics even heavily overlap in my discussion and descriptions.
 I encourage you to add more ideas about this topic in my comments.
 I’m always looking for new ideas and points of view.

-1. First things first, set positive, reasonable and age-appropriate boundaries.
+1. First things first, set positive, reasonable and age-appropriate boundaries when promoting the free range ideals.

 Kids need boundaries.
 They test them regularly but they are a safety net for children.
 Boundaries are a part of making them feel and be safe inside and outside of your home.
 Boundaries should grow with the age and experience of your child.
 Examples of boundaries inside your home can include screen time, eating only in the kitchen, bedtimes, etc. Examples of outside boundaries can include staying in the yard to play, asking for permission to walk to a neighbor’s house, wearing protective gear when biking, etc.